collective/collective.recipe.hudsonjob/collective/recipe/hudsonjob/README.txt

 That's it!
 Your hudson has a new project, you may need to enter SCM credentials the first time.

-.. note:: Template will be rendered by buildout on every run.
+Template will be rendered by buildout on every run.
 Templating is done with Genshi.

 Adding template support for xml is really straight-forward, feel free to contribute (but don't forget tests).